abrar2030/PayNext/ml_services/common/integration_instructions.md

 *   **Environment Variables:** Replace `http://localhost:5000`, `http://localhost:5001`, `http://localhost:5002`, and `http://localhost:5003` with actual deployed service URLs using environment variables.
 *   **Security:** Implement API keys or other authentication mechanisms for secure communication between services.
 *   **Scalability:** Consider deploying all Python microservices using Docker and Kubernetes for better scalability and management, similar to the existing PayNext architecture.

-These updated instructions provide a comprehensive guide for integrating all new ML capabilities into the PayNext application.